 In most cases it is highly challenging to qualify for a mortgage if you are unemployed.
 If you have a track record of consistent seasonal or contract employment, however, you may be able to get approved for a mortgage but the process requires additional documentation and there is no guarantee of the outcome.

-The ultimate answer to your question of if you can qualify for a mortgage depends on your work and income history over the past three-plus years.
-If you have earned approximately same amount of money over the past three years, a lender may average your income over that time period to determine your ability to qualify for a mortgage, even if your income is interrupted by periods of unemployment.
-For example, if you earned $80,000 in non-unemployment income in each of the past three years, a lender may give you credit for $80,000 in annual income or $6,666 in monthly income when you apply for a mortgage.
-Given your strong credit score, savings and 20%+ down payment, a lender may be willing to work with you if your annual income is consistent.
+The ultimate answer to your question depends on your contract work history and income over the past two years according to your tax returns.
+If you have earned approximately same amount of money both years, the lender may average your income over that time period to determine your ability to qualify for a mortgage, even if your income is interrupted by periods of unemployment.
+This is the same approach used by lenders for self-employed applicants.

 For example, if you earned $75,000 and $85,000 from contract work, excluding unemployment income, in each of the prior two years, a lender may give you credit for $80,000 in annual income (the two year average) or $6,666 in monthly gross income when you apply for a mortgage.
 Lenders are more likely to apply this method if your application has positive supporting factors in other areas such as a high credit score, significant financial reserves, a 20%+ down payment or a low debt-to-income ratio.

 Use ourMORTGAGE QUALIFICATION CALCULATORto determine the loan you can afford based on your income and monthly debt payments

 Additionally, if you have a seasonal job and have received unemployment income for at least the past two years according to your tax returns, you usually can include unemployment income in your loan application.
 Some lenders may also require a letter from your employer stating that they are committed to re-hiring you for the following season.